Nice96z/nice96z.github.io/README.md

-# nice96z.github.io
+# futuristic-color-picker
-A color picker
+ A color Picker tool only one of its kind